xdrip-js/Lookout/README.md

 - send finger stick calibration values to the transmitter
 - reset expired transmitters
 - calculate and report trend and noise values
-- calculate and report G5 calibration slope and offset values
+- calculate and report CGM calibration slope and offset values
-- report BG Check records to Nightscout obtained from transmitter's G5 calibration events
+- report BG Check records to Nightscout obtained from transmitter's CGM calibration events
 - report sensor state changes to Nightscout as announcements
 - extend sensor operation beyond sensor expiration (limitations described below)
 - report raw unfiltered values to Nightscout during warmup for trend visibility
 - report detail transmitter and device status to Nightscout (requires Nightscout xdrip-js plugin to be enabled)

-Lookout is intended for use with the unexpired G5 transmitters and relies on the official G5 calibration built into the transmitter to calibrate the raw sensor values.
+Lookout is intended for use with the unexpired G5 transmitters and relies on the official calibration built into the transmitter to calibrate the raw sensor values.
 Lookout provides the user with the ability to reset expired transmitters allowing them to be used past their normal expiration dates.

 Typically, Lookout can be run in parallel with a Dexcom receiver.
 There are reported cases where Lookout did not interact well with a Dexcom receiver so YMMV.
 It cannot run in parallel with a Dexcom or xDrip app on a phone as only one of the devices will connect to a transmitter at a time.
 Swapping devices requires approximately 15 minutes of the transmitter being unable to communicate with the device it was talking with before it will begin to talk to a new device.